hashb/california/index.markdown

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The theme is available as open source under the terms of the GPL v2.

 Photo by [Robert Bye](https://unsplash.com/@robertbye) on Unsplash